brandond/sercomm/README.md

 sercomm
 =======

-A Python interface Sercomm IP camera configuration
+A Python interface for Sercomm IP camera configuration

 Usage
 -----